sundeck-io/snowflake-connector-framework/README.md

      select * from mysql.information_schema.tables
    $$, 100));
    ```
 1. By default, all data comes back as a variant column.
-This is due to the fact that a UDTF needs to have schema declared and creation time.
+This is due to the fact that a UDTF needs to have schema declared at creation time.
 As such, our declared schema is a single variant column called `data`.
 If you want to make things more typed, you can create a view on top of your table function invocation.
 For example:
    ```sql
    CREATE VIEW mysql_information_schema_tables AS SELECT